Employee wellness

 Regional mental wellness offerings include:

-• Flexible work options to allow employees to choose where, when and how they work
+• Flexible work options to allow employees to choose where, when and how they work, including hybrid working arrangements, part-time and temporary work abroad in some regions

 • Partially paid sabbatical programs employees can use to recharge, connect with family or pursue personal development